Christmas Hampers

 Buying a vegan hamper

-Make sure you buy a specifically vegan hamper rather than a vegetarian hamper -
+Make sure you buy a specifically vegan hamper rather than a vegetarian hamper - you don’t want someone to be disappointed at the number of things they can’t eat.

 The Virginia Hayward Vegan Jute Bag Hamper has chocolate, wine and savoury treats.
 There's also a vegan tray, and a vegan wine hamper